codepath/android_guides/Support-Design-Library.md

       }
    ```
    **Note** The [official Google docs](http://developer.android.com/tools/support-library/features.html#design) suggest that the Gradle line is `support-design`, but it   appears to be a typo.
 A ticket is filed [here](https://code.google.com/p/android/issues/detail?id=175066).

+### Official Source Code

+The source code for this library can be found [here](https://android.googlesource.com/platform/frameworks/support.git/+/master/design/).